-On August 5, 1999, a dry lightning storm passes through northern Nevada that ignites numerous fires.
-Due to a wet winter and spring, the fuels are abnormally heavy.
+On August 5, 1999, a dry lightning storm passed through northern Nevada, igniting numerous fires.
+Due to a wet winter and spring, the fuels were abnormally heavy.
 Now, deep into summer, these fuels are measuring less than 80% live fuel moisture.
 Normal fire suppression tactics have not been effective on previous fires, particularly direct attack and burning operations during the heat of the day.
-The weather and fire behavior forecasts predict extreme burning conditions.
-The same day as the lightning storm, a Type 2 crew—the GNP3—is assembled in California.
-This crew consists of 21 members (17 FFT2s) from fuels and suppression modules as well as non-fire and overhead positions from various home units.
-The following day, they are dispatched to the Sadler Complex south of Elko, Nevada.
-During the next two days, they work on the fireline.
-The next day (Day 3), August 9, while conducting a burnout operation, six firefighters from the GNP3 crew are entrapped by wildfire.
+The weather and fire behavior forecasts predicted extreme burning conditions.
+The same day as the lightning storm, a Type 2 crew—the Golden Gate 3 (GNP3)—was assembled in California.
+This crew consisted of 21 members, 17 of them Firefighter Type 2 (FFT2), from fuels and suppression modules as well as non-fire and overhead positions from various home units.
+The following day, they were dispatched to the Sadler Complex south of Elko, Nevada.
+For the next two days, they worked on the fireline.
+On day 3, August 9, while conducting a burnout operation, six firefighters from the GNP3 crew were entrapped by wildfire.

-0600 Briefing starts unannounced, several crews and overhead miss some and/or all of it.
-Briefing places little emphasis on a red flag warning that has been issued for high winds, low RH, and unstable atmospheric conditions.
-The IAP forecast calls for extreme fire behavior with high rates of spread, south winds increasing in afternoon, minimum RH 6 - 12%, Haines Index of 6, max temp 85 - 91, and FDFM of 3%.
-However, there are not enough IAPs for everyone—including the GNP3 crew boss and a DIVS.
-Extreme fire behavior is discussed at the GNP3 crew briefing and is characterized as “normal”.
+0600 – Briefing started unannounced, and several crews and overhead missed some and/or all of it.
+Briefing placed little emphasis on a red flag warning that had been issued for high winds, low relative humidity (RH), and unstable atmospheric conditions.
+The Incident Action Plan (IAP) forecast called for extreme fire behavior with high rates of spread, south winds increasing in afternoon, minimum RH 6 - 12%, Haines Index of 6, maximum temperatures of 85 - 91 °F, and a Fine Dead Fuel Moisture (FDFM) of 3%.
+However, there were not enough IAPs for everyone, including the GNP3 Crew Boss and a Division Supervisor (DIVS).
+Extreme fire behavior was discussed at the GNP3 crew briefing and characterized as “normal.”

-0900 GNP3 is assigned to support 2 Interagency Hotshot Crews asked to burnout from Big Safety Zone to the NW and the dozer line to Black Safety Zone.
-The dozer line is about ½ mile north of the head of the fire.
+0900 – GNP3 was assigned to support two interagency hotshot crews (IHCs).
+The crews were asked to burnout from Big Safety Zone to the northwest and the dozer line to Black Safety Zone.
+The dozer line was about ½ mile north of the head of the fire.

-1100 After a recon, the hotshot superintendents refuse to accept burnout assignment until the line south of Big Safety Zone is secure.
-The DIVS and the 2 IHCs leave to do the other burnout.
-GNP3 waits.
+1100 – After a recon, the IHC superintendents refused to accept the burnout assignment until the line south of Big Safety Zone was secure.
+The DIVS and the two IHCs leave to do the other burnout.
+GNP3 wait.

-1300 GNP3 accepts assignment to burn out across the head of the fire from Black Safety Zone going east to the “Y”.
+1300 – GNP3 accepted the assignment to burn out across the head of the fire from Black Safety Zone east to the Y.

-1400 Ignition is delayed due to unfavorable winds.
-Overhead feels if they “didn’t attempt a burn, the fire would get away”.
-Plan is changed to burnout from the east to the west instead — the very plan that the hotshots had refused.
+1400 – Ignition was delayed due to unfavorable winds.
+Overhead felt if they “didn’t attempt a burn, the fire would get away.”
+The plan was changed to burnout from the east to the west instead — the very plan the IHCs refused.

-1430 Due to concerns regarding GPN3 crew’s lack of experience and fitness, only 3 members and the crew boss are used for the firing operation.
+1430 – Due to concerns regarding GPN3’s lack of experience and fitness, only three members and the Crew Boss were used for the firing operation.

-1500 This squad begins firing from the “Y”—without an anchor point—supported by an engine.
-The fireline behind them is unsecured.
-Due to hills, no one on the burnout squad can see the main fire.
-There are no aircraft to assist as lookout.
+1500 – This squad began firing from the Y, without an anchor point, supported by an engine.
+The fireline behind them was unsecured.
+Due to hills, no one on the burnout squad could see the main fire.
+There were no aircraft to assist as lookout.
 Because of occasional wind shifts, the igniters must walk very fast and occasionally trot to keep ahead of their fire.
-They are unable to use the black as a safety zone.
-For the current burning conditions, safety zones along the dozer line are too small and too far apart.
+They were unable to use the black as a safety zone.
+For the burning conditions, safety zones along the dozer line were too small and too far apart.

-1515 Back behind the firing squad, the engine is very busy picking up multiple spot fires and slopovers.
-The engine captain radios to stop ignition.
-There is no response.
-The same tactical channel is also being used by the other burnout and is overloaded with traffic.
+1515 – Back behind the firing squad, the engine was very busy picking up multiple spot fires and slopovers.
+The Engine Boss radioed to stop ignition.
+There was no response.
+The same tactical channel was also being used by the other burnout and was overloaded with traffic.

-1530 Half way through the 1.3 mile burnout, two more GNP3 members join the firing squad.
+1530 – Halfway through the 1.3-mile burnout, two more GNP3 members joined the firing squad.

-1540 Overhead, watching the burnout, see the main fire become visible and take off down the hill toward the squad.
-They attempt to warn the squad but are unable to make radio contact.
-Shortly after, the main fire becomes visible to the squad as it crests the ridge to the south.
-It is described as a “river of fire” as it makes a run at the dozer line and the crew at speeds in excess of 300 chains per hour with 15 ft. flame lengths.
+1540 – Overhead watching the burnout saw the main fire become visible and take off down the hill toward the squad.
+They attempted to warn the squad but were unable to make radio contact.
+Shortly after, the main fire became visible to the squad as it crested the ridge to the south.
+It was described as a “river of fire” as it made a run at the dozer line and the crew at speeds in excess of 300 chains per hour with 15-foot flame lengths.

-The engine is cut off from the squad and retreats to a safety zone.
-The order to “run” is given to the firing squad.
-Tools and gear are dropped on the way to the safety zone, almost 600 ft. away.
-Several crewmembers unsuccessfully attempt to deploy their fire shelters.
+The engine was cut off from the squad and they retreated to a safety zone.
+The order to run was given to the firing squad.
+Tools and gear were dropped on the way to the safety zone, almost 600 feet. away.
+Several crew members unsuccessfully attempted to deploy their fire shelters.

-Crew members receive 1st and 2nd degree burns and smoke inhalation.
-An injured crewmember, an EMT, suffering from smoke inhalation, is asked to provide first aid for the others.
+Crew members received 1st and 2nd degree burns and smoke inhalation.
+An injured crew member, an EMT suffering from smoke inhalation, was asked to provide first aid for the others.

-- What are your responsibilities if you are asking another resource to take an assignment that has previously been turned down?
+- What are your responsibilities if you are asking another resource to take an assignment that was previously turned down?

 - The burnout was a potentially dangerous assignment.
 What will you do to size up your resource’s capabilities and experience and assign them to appropriate tasks?

-- As a crew/crewmember, you have a responsibility to look after your own safety—which includes the right to accept or reject an assignment.
-Using the Incident Response Pocket Guide (IRPG), PMS 461 page 19, have everyone discuss how to properly refuse risk.
+- As a crew/crew member, you have a responsibility to look after your own safety, which includes the right to accept or reject an assignment.
+Using the Incident Response Pocket Guide (IRPG), PMS 461 have everyone discuss how to properly refuse risk.